Ufocultist/tf-infra-wtv/README.md

 ## Complete

 Warning!
 EKS is an expensive AWS resource.
 It cost $0.10 per cluster per hour.
-Don't forget to run `terraform destroy`.
+Remember to run `terraform destroy`.

 Now you have running EKS cluster in your AWS cloud.
 Run `aws eks update-kubeconfig --region us-east-1 --name dev-wtv-cluster` in the console to authenticate to the cluster